p3nrose/RAP_POSE_LAB/README.md

     ./run_gpu.sh

-This will start one containers with the ROS Noetic environment installed for you to work.
+This will start one containers with the ROS Kinetic environment installed for you to work.
 Note that you will be required to set a password that you will need to access the desktops using the browser.
 You can access with your browser at: https://IP_ADDRESS/vnc.html

 Click on the Connect button and you will be asked to insert the password you have defined when you started the container.